Post

 (A Reflection on Life with OCD and Depression)

 There is a unique torment in inhabiting a mind that has declared war upon itself.
-My thoughts, on a relentless loop, dissect every moment, every interaction, every feeling until I am left drowning in a sea of doubt.
+My thoughts circle on a relentless loop, dissecting every moment, every interaction, every feeling until I am left drowning in a sea of doubt.
 This is the landscape of my life with OCD and depression—a suffocating internal battle I did not choose and cannot simply will away.

 And still, I endure.
-Not because I am fueled by a clear-eyed hope, but because enduring is the only skill this war has taught me.
-I have come to believe that peace may not be a destination free of pain, but simply a moment free of battle.
-A quiet breath between the waves.
+Not because I am fueled by clear-eyed hope, but because enduring is the only skill this war has taught me.
+I have come to believe that peace may not be a destination free of pain but simply a moment free of battle—a quiet breath between the waves.

 This post is licensed under CC BY 4.0 by the author.